rgmfn/corg/Readme.md

 - A selection mode to modify multiple lines at once
 - The ability to add web links to nodes and open them from inside the program
 - A better help menu (with a search bar)

+## Known Issues
+- Headings break past 18 indents (head node is 0 indents)
+    - or 19 stars in an org file